microsoft/Kusto-Query-Language/doc/numoperators.md

 ---
 title: Numerical operators - Azure Data Explorer
-description: This article describes Numerical operators in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use Numerical operators to calculate a value from two or more numbers. ms.reviewer: alexans ms.topic: reference ms.date: 01/05/2023
 ---
 # Numerical operators